 A security solution is essential to mitigate these issues by providing robust authentication, authorization, and message translation.
-Without such measures, MCP clients could bypass oneM2M’s security layers, compromising sensitive IoT data or enabling denial-of-service scenarios.
-The approach should adopt a token-based authentication framework, such as Personal Access Tokens (PATs), which encapsulate client identifiers, issuance/expiration timestamps, permissible resource scopes, and corresponding AE mappings.
-This enables stateless verification while aligning with oneM2M’s ACP framework.
-Conceptually, the solution should employ an intermediary proxy (e.g., MCP Interworking Proxy Entity, MCP-IPE) to handle protocol translation, validate access rights, and enforce policies, ensuring that MCP requests are securely mapped to oneM2M operations without exposing underlying resources directly.
-This proxy-centric model promotes scalability, reduces attack surfaces, and facilitates compliance with IoT security standards like those from oneM2M and related bodies.
-The MCP-IPE is conceptually bidirectional in the sense that, subject to policy, it may mediate both read-only and state-changing interactions with oneM2M, even though this clause primarily discusses read-oriented use cases.
+This approach adopts a token-based authentication framework, such as Personal Access Tokens (PATs), which encapsulate client identifiers, issuance/expiration timestamps, permissible resource scopes, and corresponding AE mappings.
+This framework enables stateless verification while aligning with oneM2M’s ACP framework.
+Conceptually, the solution employ an intermediary proxy (e.g., MCP Interworking Proxy Entity, MCP-IPE) to handle protocol translation, validate access rights, and enforce policies, ensuring that MCP requests are securely mapped to oneM2M operations without exposing underlying oneM2M resources directly.
+This proxy-centric model remains consistent with both the MCP and oneM2M specifications while using PATs to securely bridge the MCP side and the oneM2M side, thereby providing an interworking function between them.

 This proposal does not define a new authorization framework.
-Instead, it profiles MCP’s existing OAuth 2.0/2.1-based model for secure oneM2M interworking.
-PATs are standard JWTs issued and validated in conformance with OAuth specifications—utilizing Authorization Server Metadata [i.2], JSON Web Keys [i.3], Proof Key for Code Exchange [i.4], Resource Indicators [i.5], and Protected Resource Metadata [i.6].
-The framework therefore remains interoperable with any MCP implementation that already supports OAuth, while introducing oneM2M-specific binding for AE/ACP enforcement and message translation.
-These tokens can be realized using the Dynamic Authorization framework defined in oneM2M security specifications, but the detailed interaction between the Authorization Server and the CSE remains part of the underlying oneM2M security infrastructure as specified in oneM2M TS-0003.
-This clause only profiles their use for MCP interworking and does not repeat those procedures.
-From the perspective of oneM2M security, this interworking pattern corresponds to an indirect dynamic authorization style, in which the MCP-IPE acts as a front-end policy enforcement point that consumes PATs while the CSE and its Dynamic Authorization Service evaluate token state and ACP configuration in accordance with the oneM2M security specifications.
-Within this report, a PAT is therefore understood as a JWT-based access token that is compatible with the oneM2M token model defined for dynamic authorization, while the exact token serialization and transport remain under the responsibility of the underlying oneM2M security infrastructure.
-In practice, the solution described in the present clause is mainly targeted at shared CSE deployments where an HTTP-based MCP-IPE mediates external MCP requests; single-user, local deployments (e.g. using the STDIO transport) can rely on simpler arrangements that are outside its scope.

-6.1.2 High-level security architecture
+Instead, it profiles the OAuth 2.0/2.1-based access token model already used in MCP deployments for secure oneM2M interworking, keeping interoperability with MCP implementations that support OAuth while adding oneM2M-specific bindings for AE/ACP enforcement and message translation.

+From the perspective of oneM2M security, the MCP-IPE acts as a policy enforcement point at the MCP-oneM2M interworking boundary.
+The MCP-IPE consumes PATs, enforces deny-by-default authorization decisions based on token claims and local configuration, and only then issues oneM2M primitives towards the CSE.
+The CSE itself continues to rely on its native AE and ACP mechanisms as specified in oneM2M security specifications; it does not receive PATs and remains unaware of the internal structure of the tokens.
+Within this report, a PAT denotes a JWT-based access token (described in the RFC 7519 [i.2]) issued by an OAuth 2.0/2.1 Authorization Server and interpreted by the MCP-IPE in combination with AE/ACP configuration at the CSE.

+The solution described in the present clause is primarily intended for shared CSE deployments where an HTTP-based MCP-IPE mediates external MCP requests.
+Single-user or purely local deployments (e.g. using the STDIO transport) can rely on simpler arrangements that are outside the scope of this security profile.6.1.2 High-level security architecture

-The high-level security architecture for MCP-oneM2M interworking is designed around a proxy-mediated framework to ensure secure, controlled access between MCP clients and oneM2M resources.
+The high-level security architecture for MCP-oneM2M interworking is designed around a proxy-mediated framework to ensure that AI agents can access oneM2M resources in a controlled way, while the AI system has no direct awareness of oneM2M.
 Key components include:

+MCP Host: The MCP Host is the AI agent that interacts with the user.
+It uses xLMs that run locally or are accessed via external APIs.
+The Host configures one or more MCP clients to connect to MCP servers (e.g., MCP-IPE).
+The Host itself is not aware of oneM2M; all interactions with the oneM2M CSE occur indirectly through the MCP-IPE.

-MCP Client: The originating entity that generates MCP requests to the MCP-IPE (MCP Server).
+MCP Client: The MCP Client is the MCP endpoint inside the Host that maintains a connection to the MCP-IPE and generates MCP requests to the MCP-IPE (MCP Server).
 These requests use MCP tools, resources, and prompts, and may result in the MCP-IPE performing operations (e.g., create, retrieve, update, or delete) on oneM2M resources.
 It obtains and includes a PAT in requests, where the PAT contains the client’s identifier, issuance time, expiration time, authorized resource permissions (including specific resources and permitted operations), and a mapping to a corresponding oneM2M AE identifier.